 Since the beginning of time, music has always been a detrimental and influential force among people throughout the world, especially African people.
-From ceremonies to celebrations, from struggles to triumphs, in life and in death, Africans have always been the sole source of musically expressing different milestones within the circle of life.
+From ceremonies to celebrations, from struggles to triumphs (in life and in death), Africans have always been the sole source of musically expressing different milestones within the circle of life.
 It’s obvious that the emotional impact of music within the African community is mostly contributed as an outlet to the constant and consistent adversities that we have been forced to endure throughout our existence.
 Not only through our struggles, but also through our triumphant times that signify our praises towards being able to rise from such systems designed to keep us subjacent to the remainder of society.
 We all know the superficial effects music can have, but how does it have an impact on our people on a deeper, more scientific level?
 Let us look at the ways.

 Music has the power to change any mood.

 Science has shown that when an individual listens to different genres of music, it impacts certain emotions and mood changes.
-As stated by Belle Beth Cooper from Buffer, there are two types of emotions that are interconnected to music.
+As stated by Belle Beth Cooper, writer of blog.buffer.com , there are two types of emotions that are interconnected to music.
 These emotions are known as “perceived emotions” and “felt emotions”.
 Perceived emotions can help a person understand the reasoning behind the emotions on a song or a musical piece, such as happiness or sadness, and yet have the individual not really be influenced by the music in any way emotionally.
 The person is simply more understanding of the emotion than they are actually able to feel that particular emotion of the song at that given moment in time.
 Felt emotions affect the listener in which they are actually able to feel the emotion that is placed in a musical piece, making it more heartfelt and relative.

 Music has the power to spark individual creativity.